 Gonzales expanded on the company's efforts to increase mechanization levels at Yauricocha: "We have introduced many improvements in rock support and we still have space to make our sub-level caving method more efficient.
 We have just concluded a tunnel to connect the mine with the plant, which generates significant savings in transportation.
 In addition, we are investing to have 100% of the mine covered by our ventilation systems, and we are expanding our pumping systems as well."

 Sierra is also investing US\$8 million in a fourth shaft in the operation that should be operational in 2021.

-Asked about the current valuations of zinc producers, Gonzales commented: "Last year we did three PEAs showing that
+"Last year we did three PEAs showing that